Hashi-RedHat-APJ-Collab/demo-packer-aap/README.md

 ### Create ansible.cfg file

 An `ansible.cfg` file is required in the root directory for installing supported AAP collections from Red Hat Automation Hub.
-Replace `<HUB_TOKEN>` below with teh value of `HUB_OFFLINE_TOKEN` that is retrieved in the previous step.
+Replace `<HUB_TOKEN>` below with the value of `HUB_OFFLINE_TOKEN` that is retrieved in the previous step.

 > [!NOTE]
 > To access private content from Red Hat Automation Hub via `ansible-galaxy`, a token is required.
 This token is used in `ansible.cfg` but should **never be committed to source control**.

+> [!WARNING]
+> The `HUB_OFFLINE_TOKEN` expires after 30 days of inactivity.
+Generate a new token if it has been 30 days or more since your last build.

 ```
 [galaxy]